toralf/torutils/README.md

 #### Objectives

-- Neither touch established nor outbound connections.¹
+- Never touch established connections.¹
 - Filter only single ips, no network segments.²

-¹ An attacker capable to spoof ip addresses could easily force blocking victim ip addresses.
+¹ An attacker capable to spoof ip addresses would let you block that ip address.

 ² An attacker could place 1 malicious ip within a CIDR range to harm all other addresses in the same network block.